dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

   - Stored iiif-img derivative needs to be removed
   - `info.json` removed
   - Asset can exist at both filename and `/original` path - though the `original` needs to be left if the file channel exists on the asset
-  - if `thumbs` not there, then `s.json` and thumbnails need removed as well
+  - if `thumbs` not there, then `s.json`, asset application metadata and thumbnails need removed as well
 - Thumbs removed
   - `info.json` removed
   - If removing "thumbs" leaves "iiif-img":